-Perhaps because Scripture says that “in my name” they will perform signs and miracles (Mk 16:17-18), Christians of all flavors, and almost without exception, conclude prayers for miraculous interventions with “In Jesus’ name…”.
-Pentecostals are quick to invoke “in Jesus’s name” to command something to transpire.
+Perhaps because Scripture says that “in my name” they will perform signs and miracles (Mk 16:17-18), Christians of all flavors, and almost without exception, conclude prayers for miraculous interventions with “In Jesus’s name…”.
+Pentecostals are quick to invoke “in Jesus’s name” to command matters to transpire.
 The thing is, that’s not what “name” meant in the Jewish cultural context of Jesus’s day.
 As Timothy Keller frequently explains, “name” connoted “personhood,” like when a son handles his father’s business affairs while the father is away, or when an ambassador exercises abroad the authority of her nation, or when mayors express the sentiments of their cities, they act in a name.